katiehermalik/GA-first-full-stack/README.md

 5. **DO NOT COPY AND PASTE ANY CODE FROM YOUR FRUITS APP OR ANYWHERE ELSE**.
 It's okay to use it as a reference, but type it out.  **DO NOT COPY AND PASTE**.
 6. Do one small step at a time, and then make sure that one step works, and commit before moving on.

-### Remember: use this as your guide for HTTP methods, CRUD functionalities, and URL formatting:
+### Remember: Use this list of **RESTful routes** as your guide for HTTP methods, CRUD functionalities, and URL formatting:

 ![RESTful routes](https://i.imgur.com/ReOfT0u.png)